dushbar/Cats-Dogs-Classification-CNN/README.md

 Then we use ReLU activation and we observe better results with less overfitting.

-We observed overfitting so we use Data Augmentation which addressed the problem of overfitting.
+We observed overfitting so we used Data Augmentation which addressed the problem of overfitting.

 The dataset used is available here: https://www.kaggle.com/datasets/salader/dogs-vs-cats